atrisha/atrisha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Assistant Professor in the Department of Electrical and Computer Engineering at [Western University](https://uwo.ca), Canada and a Faculty Affiliate at [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
-My research focuses on **human-centric multiagent systems**, combining methods from empirical/behavioral game theory, software engineering, and human-robot interaction.
-The goal is to design automated AI systems that prioritize safety and reliability across specific applications, individual users, and society as a whole.
+My research focuses on **human-centric multiagent systems**, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
+The goal of this research is to design automated AI systems that prioritize safety and reliability in specific applications, ultimately ensuring the well-being of individual users and society as a whole.
 Key themes of my work include:

 **Behavioural game theory**: How do we formalize "boundedly rational" human behaviour for automated systems that rely primarily on rational choice and utility-optimizing underpinnings?
 What safety risks can arise as a consequence of that? *Sample publications: [1](https://ojs.aaai.org/index.php/AAAI/article/download/16715/16522), [2](https://ojs.aaai.org/index.php/AAAI/article/download/20452/20211), [3](https://arxiv.org/pdf/2109.13367)*